erinaldi/starter-hugo-academic/content/publication/schaich-2015-psa/index.md

 - '2'
 abstract: We present new lattice investigations of finite-temperature transitions for SU(3) gauge theory with Nf=8 light flavors.
-Using nHYP-smeared staggered fermions we are able to explore renormalized couplings $g^2 backslashlesssim 20$ on lattice volumes as large as $48^3 backslashtimes 24$.
+Using nHYP-smeared staggered fermions we are able to explore renormalized couplings $g^2 \lesssim 20$ on lattice volumes as large as $48^3 \times 24$.
 Finite-temperature transitions at non-zero fermion mass do not persist in the chiral limit, instead running into a strongly coupled lattice phase as the mass decreases.
 That is, finite-temperature studies with this lattice action require even larger $N_T textgreater 24$ to directly